ctools/ctools/doc/source/users/user_manual/observations.rst

 Combining observations
 ----------------------

-Data taking by IACTs is typically split into so-called *runs*, which we refer here to *observations*.
+Data taking by telescope is typically split into observations (sometimes called *runs* for IACTs).
 You typically want to combine these observations so that all data available for a source are used for the analysis.
 There are two basic methods how the combination can be done: either by listing all observations to perform a joint analysis, or by combining all observations